Skip to main content

 Results / Impact

-Advanced the need for structured ticket aging and routing visibility.
+Advanced the need for ticket aging, routing accuracy and status tracking.

-Laid the groundwork for a more formal Customer Care model.
+Laid the foundation for a future Customer Care Specialist model.

 Artifacts